qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/GREET/GREET_CCLUB_tutorial.md

 ---

 ## 📝 Case Study:
-This case study examines the GHG emissions arising from land-use change (LUC) associated with different biofuels, focusing on **ethanol production from four biomass feedstocks: corn, corn stover, switchgrass, and Miscanthus**.
+This case study explores the GHG emissions arising from LUC across different bioethanol production pathway, focusing on **ethanol derived from four biomass feedstocks: corn, corn stover, switchgrass, and Miscanthus**.

+### Background Reading
-Before beginning the tutorial, let's review the concepts of LUC and its impact by reading the 'Introduction' of [**Understanding options for ILUC mitigation**](https://theicct.org/wp-content/uploads/2021/06/ILUC-Mitigation-Options_ICCT_nov2016_0.pdf).
+1. Before starting the tutorial, let's review the concepts of LUC and their impacts by reading the *Introduction* section of [**Understanding options for ILUC mitigation**](https://theicct.org/wp-content/uploads/2021/06/ILUC-Mitigation-Options_ICCT_nov2016_0.pdf).

 * **Direct land use change (dLUC)**: refers to the situations where the conversion of land use pattern occurs as a result of the demand for feedstock production for biofuel and bioproducts.
 * **Indirect land use change (iLUC)**: refers to the scenarios where the land use pattern changes (e.g., grassland converted to crop land) globally to compensate for the commodity supply which is not fulfilled due to the feedstock production for biofuel and bioproducts locally.

+2. Next, read the *Introduction* section of the [**CCLUB User Manual**](https://greet.anl.gov/publication-cclub-manual-r6-2020).
+This section provides background on the purpose of the CCLUB model and explain how CCLUB uses Global Trade Analysis Project (GTAP) outputs with emission factors (EF) to estimate GHG emissions of LUC.

 ---